 Though it's not in Appleton, this favorite place of mine is a short drive to the north.
 Many beautiful gardens are offered featuring herbs, flowers, trees, and other themes, with beautifully landscaped grounds, walking trails, a fun playground, and interesting structures.
 I especially enjoyed their Renaissance Herb Faire (Sept.
 21-22, 2002), where many Renaissance buffs were present demonstrating jousting and other aspects of Renaissance culture.
 It's at 2600 Larsen Road in Green Bay.
 Call (920) 490-9457 for directions and event information.

-Has got to be the most economical amusement park you'll ever find, unless there are some completely free ones somewhere.
+One the most economical amusement park you'll ever find, unless there are some completely free ones somewhere.
+Inexpensive but fun rides for kids and some for adults as well in a beautiful area next to the lake.
+Spend the day there!
+Website: https://greenbaywi.gov/445/Bay-Beach.

-A fun place for kids and even adults, with lots of arcade games and a few small rides and a form of laser tag.
+A fun place for kids and even adults, with miniature gold, lots of arcade games and a few small rides and a form of laser tag.
 A popular choice for birthday parties and fund raisers.
-Next to Hollywood Cinema (513 N. Westhill Blvd.), the actual address is 3916 W. College - but you need to get on Westhill Blvd. to go there.
+Next to Hollywood Cinema (513 N. Westhill Blvd.), the actual address is 3916 W. College - but you need to get on Westhill Blvd. to go there, just south of Woodman's.
 920-993-0909.

 A huge entertainment center out by the spacious USA soccer fields are on the northwest corner of town.
 Lots of action for team building events, birthday parties, and old-fashioned new-fangled fun.
-I'm happy to report that they've got laser tag!
-They also have go-carts, mini-bowling, lots of games and batting cages.
+I'm happy to report that they've got laser tag and a laser maze.
+They also have inflatables, go-carts, mini-bowling, lots of games and batting cages.
 Badger Sports Park is at 3600 E Evergreen Drive, Appleton, WI 54913.
-Phone: (920) 830-6900
+Phone: (920) 830-6900.
+Email: info at badgersportspark.com.

 OK, we're nowhere close to the Rockies, but we've still got some mighty fun skiing opportunities.
 I recently had a blast with my family at Granite Peaks, for example.
-You can read about my experience and get links to additional ski opportunities on the Appleton Blog.
-Also check out SkiCentral.com's Wisconsin section or SkiWisconsin.com for a list of ski resorts in the area (e.g., Granite Peak Resort, Little Switzerland, Devil's Head Resort, etc.).
+Check out SkiCentral.com's Wisconsin section or SkiWisconsin.com for a list of ski resorts in the area.

 Appleton takes curling seriously and proudly boasts its own Appleton Curling Club.
 Appleton curlers have competed nationally.
 It's an intricate and challenging sport that requires a lot skill, but is supposed to be a lot of fun.
 Give it try!